 For example, Brenna said, doing a cluster analysis with surveys and then “bringing that to life with qual.”

 When it comes to advances in both areas, there are always new things to learn, Jenn added.
-From how surveys are done, to how we reach people, to video surveys.
+From how surveys are done and how we reach people to video surveys.

 Read next: Best practices for survey design in research